 Sources to Help you Pick a Topic

-Find lists of possible resources in the following databases
+Find lists of possible topics in the following databases:

 - eLibrary (ProQuest) - Click Topics

 - CQ Researcher - Click Browse by Topic to view the topics covered by the database which might make good research topics and select one you’re interested in.

 If you are off-campus you will need to use your 14 digit Library Card number, which can be found on your ID Card or in SOLAR.